zapabug/ZapSliggers/documentation/docs/layout.md

-# Zapsliggers Project Layout
+# Zapslingers Project Layout

-This document provides an overview of the Zapsliggers project structure, key components, and custom hooks as currently implemented.
+This document provides an overview of the Zapslingers project structure, key components, and custom hooks as currently implemented.

 ## Directory Structure